mbradberry1/Crypto-Clusters/README.md

 # Crypto-Clusters

-Based on our findings here, it looks like cryptocurrencies can be grouped.
-According to our elbow plot, cryptocurrencies can be clustered together in 4 respective groups.
+Based on our findings here, it does not look like these cryptocurrencies can be grouped.
+According to our elbow plot, 6 might be the  most viable option, but it would still not be a wise choice from what the data is telling us.